KingSlayerMN/vps/docs/install crowdcoin.md

 ---
 ### Some basic information about this setup.

-Configuration files are stored in: /etc/masternodes Data are stored in: /var/lib/masternodes
+Configuration files are stored in: /etc/masternodes
+Data are stored in: /var/lib/masternodes
-This setup will run the daemon as a service with an unprivileged user account which does not even can be used to login.
+This setup will run the daemon as a service with an unprivileged user account
+which does not even can be used to login to your VPS.

 ---